xaoijin/Bakery-Ordering-Inventory-System/README.md

 # BreadBOSS
-Using Microsoft Access as Database
+Using Microsoft Access as Database<br />
-Capstone Project Making A Database
+Capstone Project Making A Database<br />
-Code Contributors: Johnson Li-FullStack Developer Role and Cyril Thomas-FrontEnd Developer Role
+Code Contributors: Johnson Li-FullStack Developer Role and Cyril Thomas-FrontEnd Developer Role<br />

 The BOSS system is a comprehensive software solution intended for bakeries to allow ordering